smeato/StudentEats/README.md

 We anticipated that we may have been quite ambitious in the design of this project, however we have implemented the vast majority of what we set out to feature.
 That being said, some features which are in more of a beta stage and would ideally receive more attention in future iterations are:
-     Taking the like functionality beyond its beta stage and updating the like count.
      Adding comment functionality to the restaurant and recipe pages.
      Adding admin functionality like choosing (or being sponsored) by a restaurant of the week to fill that section.
      Conduct user experience testing and improve the ease of use of the site.